bureson/nn-compass/scenes/dilemma7.md

 - rolemodel-driveoutcome-new-4_3: 0.3

 # Feedback
 Good choice.
 Being able to identify and implement process improvements is core to the Novo Nordisk Way.
 With this choice, you are delaying the new process improvement.
 However, your focus on planning should ensure that the new process is properly integrated into Jens' current maintenance schedule.
 This, in turn, will reduce unnecessary disruptions to his regular maintenance work.
-However, you should also consider delegation of some of Jens' tasks as a solution.
-Despite good planning, giving Jens more work could make him an even bigger bottlenek and you could soon find yourself in a similar sitiation again.
+However, you should consider delegation of some of Jens' tasks.
+Despite good planning, giving Jens more work could make him an even bigger bottleneck and you could soon find yourself in a similar situation again.
 Moreover, the workload may also become too much for Jens to handle in the long run.

 This is a dilemma about accelerating team members development, empower others to take action and building a culture where problems are eliminated at root cause.